 Distance and Remote Management (Virtual Teams)

 The virtual workplace has become the norm in today’s business: late night and early morning conference calls, language that carries different meanings in different cultures, work that gets passed from time zone to time zone and the challenges of getting people in different locations to feel like “one team.”
 Most of us, however, learned how to work in an environment where colleagues were down-the-hall – or across the campus – from us.
 The problem is that many of the traditional methods and assumptions about working in a co-located environment don’t apply to a geographically distributed workforce.
 This workshop provides 6 key principles and a set of tried-and-true best practices for working on a geographically distributed team.
-Participants will learn about the smart use of technology and more precise method of communicate and collaborate with team members in different locations
+Participants will learn about the smart use of technology and more precise methods of communicate and collaborate with team members in different locations

 This workshop is applicable to Individual Contributors as well as Managers and can be customized to either audience.
 This topic lends itself to being offered as a Webinar.

 The “Communication Skills” workshop is a nice companion to this module.